12626538/DL02/BLOGPOST.md

 ## 3. Our Contribution  <!-- uitbreiden met uitleg over steerable convolution of graph -->

 <!-- Describe your novel contribution. -->
 We aim to improve performance of the GVP layers by no longer requiring the scalar features to be independent of the orientation of the geometric features.
-In the GVP layers, by taking the norm of these features, important information of the orientation is lost.
+In the GVP layers, by taking the norm of the geometric features, important information of the orientation is lost.
 For the Atom3D tasks used for evaluation, a model is used that only takes the output scalar features of all nodes, and therefore does not take orientation into account explicitely.
 This limits the expressiveness of the model.

 Our hypothesis is that the scalar features used as output of the model will be more expressive of the geometry of the data when using steerable basis.
 These steerable basis will allow for better communication between the scalar and geometric features which includes orientation, rather than just the norm.

 ### 3.1.
 Tasks

-The authors of the original paper use eight tasks to test the quality of their model.
+The authors of the original paper use eight tasks from Atom3D ([Townshend, R. J., et al. 2020](https://doi.org/10.48550/arXiv.2012.04035)) to test the quality of their model.
 These tasks are [**LBA**](#lba), [**SMP**](#smp), [**MSP**](#msp), [**PSR**](#psr) and [**RSR**](#rsr).
 These tasks have the following definitions:

 #### LBA

 “*Ligand Binding Affinity*” is a regression task with the goal to predict the binding affinity of a protein-ligand complex.
 This complex describes the binding interactions between a small molecule *ligand* and its target *protein*.
 These interactions can result in gain or loss of functional effects that can be utilized for a beneficial medicinal effect.
 Predicting and determining the intermolecular forces that affect binding between a protein and potential ligand therefore plays an important role in optimizing the drug discovery process.
 In this task, the goal of the model is to predict the binding affinity between the biomolecule and its ligand.
-Here, the affinity is described as the negative logarithm of the equilibrium dissociation constant, $K_D$, which serves as a robust measure for indicating the presence of strong binding interactions.
-This task was provided with different training/validation splits. ([Wang, R. et al., 2004](https://doi.org/10.1021/jm030580l); [Liu, Z. et al., 2015](https://doi.org/10.1093/bioinformatics/btu626))
+Here, the affinity is described as the negative logarithm of the equilibrium dissociation constant, $K_D$, which serves as a robust measure for indicating the presence of strong binding interactions. <!-- This task was provided with different training/validation splits. --> ([Wang, R. et al., 2004](https://doi.org/10.1021/jm030580l); [Liu, Z. et al., 2015](https://doi.org/10.1093/bioinformatics/btu626))

 #### SMP